trifwn/Icarus/README.md

 Storage Interface to save vehicles, airfoils, analyses, solvers and more.
 Currently it works with the filesystem.
 Uses JSON to maybe one day integrate with frontend.

+- Environment

+Abstraction for the Environment.
+Usefull for calculations of fluid and thermodynamical properties at different flight envelope points

+- Flight_Dynamics

+Defines Flight State as a trimmed airplane position.
+The intnent of the class is to one day integrate the control surface movement as well and also account for transient states.

 - Mission

 Defines the mission of the airplane and the flight envelope.

-- Computation
+- Optimization

-Abstraction Layer for the solvers and running of analyses.
+Defines Optimizers for Different Solvers, Integrators and other functions that are used to optimize aerodynamic performance

 - Vehicle

 Defines Airplane and other Vehicles.
 Defines an airplane as a part of wings that are themselvesade of wing segments.
 Each class calculates geometrical characteristics and provides io for optimization workflows

-- Flight_Dynamics

-Defines Flight State as a trimmed airplane position.
-The intnent of the class is to one day integrate the control surface movement as well and also account for transient states.

-- Solvers

-Integration with 3d Party Software (solvers).
-Handles conversion between Icarus objects and input for different solvers.
-Also handles the output conversion and hamdling

 - Visualization

 All Around visualization functions that are grouped according to their function

-- Environment

-Abstraction for the Environment.
-Usefull for calculations of fluid and thermodynamical properties at different flight envelope points

 ---